-What is a credit service organization bond?
+What is a credit services organization bond?

-In many states, credit service organizations must post a surety bond to become licensed.
+In many states, credit services organizations must post a surety bond to become licensed.
 The bond offers credit service buyers protection from financial harm due to unethical business practices.
 The bond ensures that credit service organizations follow state laws and regulations for their industry.

 This bond goes by various names, depending on your state: